The Cost of Replicability in Active Learning: Introduction

 \section{Introduction}

 Modern machine learning techniques have demonstrated an impressive ability to improve model performance by training on increasing amounts of data.
-While unlabeled training data is abundant for many applications (e.g., text and image data sourced from the internet), obtaining large quantities of labeled data, required for classification and prediction tasks, can be prohibitively costly.
+While unlabeled training data is abundant for many applications (e.\,g., text and image data sourced from the internet), obtaining large quantities of labeled data, required for classification and prediction tasks, can be prohibitively costly.
 For example, accurately labeling diagnostic imaging data requires medical expertise, so curating datasets for training medical risk predictors requires a great deal of clinician time and effort.

-In response to these challenges, active learning has emerged as a powerful approach to reduce the number of labeled samples required to learn a good model~\cite{angluin1988queries,cohn1994improving}.
-Active learning algorithms selectively query the labels of the data points that are most informative, while also leveraging unlabeled data to learn.
+In response to these challenges, active learning has emerged as a powerful approach to reduce the number of labeled samples required to learn a good model~\citep{angluin1988queries,cohn1994improving}.
+Active learning algorithms selectively query the labels (or predicates of the labels) of data points that are most informative, while also leveraging unlabeled data to learn.
 A key challenge in active learning, as with any learning framework, is ensuring the stability of results, which is crucial for the robustness and reliability of machine learning models.
 Stability, in the context of machine learning, refers to the insensitivity of an algorithm to perturbations in its training data.
-Informally, stability ensures that models do not overfit their training data, and a variety of stability notions have been studied for the purposes of guaranteeing generalization to unseen data and privacy-preservation of training data.
+Informally, stability ensures that models do not overfit their training data, and a variety of stability notions have been studied for the purposes of guaranteeing generalization to unseen data and privacy-preservation of training data~\citep{bousquet2002stability, dwork2006calibrating, shalev2010learnability, dwork2015preserving, bassily2016algorithmic}.